Hydration assessment techniques.

-Effect of hydration state on testosterone and cortisol responses to training-intensity exercise in collegiate runners.
+Effect of hydration on plasma volume and endocrine responses to water immersion.

 Hydration status, knowledge, and behavior in youths at summer sports camps.